 We’re all guilty of skipping through the terms and conditions section when signing up for something.
-Hey, I get it – you are time-poor.
-We all want information delivered fast and accessible, and websites are no exception.
+Hey, I get it – you’re time-poor!
+We all want information to be accessible and delivered fast – websites are no exception.

-Here are some of our favourite ways to break up copy and content with design:
+Here are some of our favourite ways to break up copy and content with website design:

 - Typography: Ensuring a clear hierarchy of text using headings, call to action (CTA) buttons and font colours.